Achndrs4/Scalable-Capital-Challenge/README.md

 ## Prerequisites
 - Docker
 ## Instructions
 - Simply run make build to run the entire ETL pipeline.
-See makefile for more commands
 ## Design Decisions
 - There are several design considerations that have to be made for this example problem that are probably less likely to occur in enterprise settings.
 For me these included
   - Not having access to a Kubernetes cluster or Airflow to run this job, as Kubernetes is set up to handle job orchestration.